williamfiset/FastJavaIO/README.md

 byte b4 = in.readByte(); // 0
 byte b5 = in.readByte(); // 0
 byte b6 = in.readByte(); // 1
 byte b7 = in.readByte(); // 126, this byte value overflowed!
-No safety check gets done for this it is assumed
+No safety check
+                         // gets done for this.
+It is assumed the user knows
-                         // the user knows the range of the values they're reading from the stream
+                         // the range of the values they're reading from the stream.
 byte b8 = in.readByte(); // Nothing left in stream so an error is thrown
 ```